 About

-For my Ph.D., I am working with small-scale farmers embedded in the monoculture landscape of California's Central Valley.
-My research investigates how on-farm diversification practices impact soil health and link to other ecological processes (i.e. pollination) on agroecosystems.
-Throughout my research, I aim to integrate social and ecological research approaches to support farmers, rural livelihoods, and ecological resilience.
+Previously, I completed my Ph.D. with Dr. Claire Kremen and Dr. Timothy Bowles in the Department of Environmental Science, Policy, and Management at UC Berkeley.
+For my Ph.D., I am worked with small-scale farmers embedded in the monoculture landscape of California's San Joaquin Valley.
+My research investigated how on-farm diversification practices impact soil health and link to other ecological processes (i.e. pollination) on agroecosystems.

 Education: